 Instead of loading the GLSL shaders as part of the HTML document, the loadAndCompileShader() in SimpleShader can be modified to load the GLSL shaders as separate files.

-Continue from the previous project, open the SimpleShader.js file, edit the loadAndCompileShader() function, to receive a file path instead of an HTML ID.
+Continue from the previous project, open the simple_shader.js file, edit the loadAndCompileShader() function, to receive a file path instead of an HTML ID.

 function loadAndCompileShader(filePath, shaderType)